 - Strive to re-engage the inactive groups: reestablish a strategy to strive at re-engaging inactive subscribers to determine whether they are interested in viewing your content or not.

 List maintenance is essential for effective email deliverability.
 However, it is not fully effective without implementing other email deliverability strategies, including having deliverable content.
-To author better content, learn how content impacts getting into inboxes in a future blog post.
+To author better content, learn how content impacts getting into inboxes.